IVF during COVID-19: CHR’s Always-up-to-date Guide

 At the same time, we felt that operating as normal was not the right thing to do either, as having a full office would increase the likelihood of our patients and staff being exposed to the virus, as well as making it difficult to practice social distancing.

-Therefore, we’ve aimed for a middle ground based on treatment urgency: Even during the peak of the pandemic in New York City, CHR kept welcoming new patients who are considered urgent cases.
-For these urgent cases, evaluation and treatment can begin immediately.
-This includes women who:
+Therefore, we've aimed for a middle ground based on treatment urgency: Even during the peak of the pandemic in New York City, CHR kept welcoming new patients who are considered urgent cases.
+For these urgent cases, we started evaluation and treatment immediately.
+This included women who:

 - Are over age 40

 - Have such low ovarian reserve that treatment cannot be delayed by 3-4 months

 - Are about to undergo cancer treatment and are seeking fertility preservation